api3dao/promise-utils/README.md

 By default, the `timeoutMs` value of `0` means that there is no timeout limit.

+The last exported value is a `GoWrappedError` class which wraps an error which happens in go callback.
+The difference between `GoWrappedError` and regular `Error` class is that you can access `GoWrappedError.cause` to get the original value which was thrown by the function.

 Take a look at the [implementation](https://github.com/api3dao/promise-utils/blob/main/src/index.ts) and [tests](https://github.com/api3dao/promise-utils/blob/main/src/index.test.ts) for detailed examples and usage.